project-rig/rig/README.md

     py.test --spinnaker HOSTNAME WIDTH HEIGHT

-Other tests require a connected BMP (Board Management Processor, part of SpiNN-4 and SpiNN-5 boards).
+Other tests require a connected BMP (Board Management Processor, part of SpiNN-5 boards).
 To run these use:

     py.test --bmp HOSTNAME